TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/unit6.md

 ## Essential Questions

-* How do you use Dictionaries to create key-value pairs in Python?
+* How do you use dictionaries to create key-value pairs in Python?
 * How do you add, remove and append list values in a dictionary?
 * How do you use loops to traverse the key/value pairs of a dictionary?